toskat/victronproject/wiring/controlcable.md

 |CAN-L|Pin 8|Pin 5|
 |CAN-H|Pin 7|Pin 4|

+Important Notes:
+* To be able to use the connection a terminator has to be set on the Cerbo GX Side
-Beware: Do not accidentally mix up the sides, this will not work!
+* Beware: Do not accidentally mix up the sides, this will not work!

 ## Connecting Battery (Seplos) to the Battery Monitor (Seplos) on your PC (Configuration)